-This article explains the different types of disapprovals, how they can affect your account, and the steps you should take if you have disapproved items in your account or if your account is suspended.
-Learn more about item disapprovals for product data violations
+This article explains the different types of account-level disapprovals, how they can affect your account, and the steps you should take if you have disapproved items in your account or if your account is suspended.
+Learn more about item-level disapprovals for product data violations

 Merchant Center accounts are reviewed regularly.
 If it's found that your product data is not in compliance with the product specification requirements, you’ll receive a warning email with examples of the issues that you need to fix, and a timeframe in which to fix them.
 The warning period will also be displayed in your Merchant Center account on the Diagnostics page, under “Account issues”.
 You are eligible to request one courtesy review by using the "Request review" button.
 During the warning period, your items will continue to appear in Shopping ads and free listings.

 If you don't request a review during the warning period, your data will be reviewed once more at the end of the warning period.
-If all of your issues are resolved, the warning will be lifted and your ads and free listings will continue serving as normal.
+If all of your issues are resolved, the warning will be lifted and your ads and free listings will continue to show as normal.
 If any of the issues are not resolved, your account will be suspended and all of your items will be disabled from appearing in Shopping ads and free listings for that feed.
-You’ll receive an email notification that your account has been suspended.
+You’ll receive an email notification that your account has been suspended containing all of the relevant information about the data quality issues and the next steps..
 Your suspension status will be shown on the Home and the Diagnostics pages of your Merchant Center account.

 Keep in mind that account suspensions are specific to each country of sale.
 If you target multiple countries of sale, your unaffected products and feeds will continue to show.

-Warnings regarding price and availability mismatch may result in preemptive item disapproval.
-Preemptive item disapproval (PID) is still considered account-level enforcement.
+Warnings regarding price and availability mismatch between the feed and the landing pages result in preemptive item disapproval instead of an account suspension.
+Preemptive item disapproval (PID) is still considered account-level enforcement and an account review is required to fully resolve the issues.
 It's called "preemptive item disapproval" because Google errs on the side of caution and disapproves items that are likely to violate requirements (for example, items that have a different price on the landing page and throughout the checkout process compared to the feed).
 While you resolve your product data quality issues for items that do not meet requirements, you can still show other products from your account that meet the requirements.

 - Remove or fix any items that don’t meet the product data specification requirements.
 Users who’ve opted in to mandatory service announcement email notifications will receive an email with details about the violation, including examples.
-Update any additional items that violate the same product data quality requirements, even if they aren't included in the email.
+Follow these instructions and update any additional items that violate the same product data quality requirements, even if they aren't included in the email.

 - Use the following steps to resubmit your product data:

-- From the navigation panel, click Products, and then click List from the page menu.
+- From the navigation panel, click Products, and then click All Products from the page menu.

 - Review the information that was most recently submitted to Merchant Center, and compare this data to your live website.